dylan-lang/dylan-tool/documentation/source/index.rst

 and then run `dylan update`_ again::

     $ dylan update
-    Workspace directory is /tmp/workspaces/hello-world/.
+    Workspace directory is /home/you/dylan/workspaces/hello-world/.
-    Updated 1 file in /tmp/workspaces/hello-world/registry/.
+    Updated 1 file in /home/you/dylan/workspaces/hello-world/registry/.

-Note that we didn't specify a version for "base64", so the current version is downloaded.
+Note that we didn't specify a version for "base64", so the latest version is downloaded.
 Usually it's a good idea to specify a particular version, like "base64\@0.1".
 Take a look at "registry/<your-platform>/base64" to see where it was installed.

 We also haven't actually changed the hello-world code to use base64.
 That is left as an exercise.
+(Modify library.dylan and run ``dylan build -a`` again.)

-Now that you've got a working project, try some other :program:`dylan` subcommands, the most useful ones are:
+Now that you've got a working project, try some other :program:`dylan` `subcommands`_, the most useful ones are:

 * `dylan status`_ tells you the status of the active packages.
 It will find the ``hello-world`` package but will complain that it's not a Git repository.
 Run